 First of all, our research into national judgment database found that some China courts have entertained and tried such cases and made judgments.
 Theses cases are not many indeed but they indicate that China courts, if they are willing, can still exercise jurisdiction over those cases.
 After all, there are neither prohibitive provisions in China Civil Procedures Law.

-You see, some China courts just don’t wanna bother, and decline jurisdictions, and some courts may be proactive and are ready to help with disfunctioning marriages.
+You see, some China courts just don’t wanna bother, and decline jurisdictions, and some courts may be proactive and are ready to help with dysfunctional marriages.

-We also noticed a case where the court finally dismissed a case that had been filed on the ground of forum non-conveniens doctrine, which is plausibly perfect execuse to shrug off unwanted cases.
+We also noticed a case where the court finally dismissed a case that had been filed on the ground of forum non-convenient doctrine, which is plausibly perfect excuse to shrug off unwanted cases.

 III.
 What You Learn